-The analysis concluded that the project should participate in the Regional Transportation Impact Fee (RTIF) Program (see Mitigation Measure 8).
-With implementation of Mitigation Measure 8, the project would not conflict with an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system.
+The traffic report concluded that the project would reduce daily traffic trips and should participate in the Regional Transportation Impact Fee Program (RTIF) and pay the current adopted fee in place for the land use type (see Mitigation Measure 8).
+With implementation of this mitigation, the project would not conflict with an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system.